BjornL1/cycling-gothenburg/README.md

 - Landing page
-  - The header and navigation bar is adapted with media queries, once viewed on a smaller device the navbar will be placed under the header and both the header and navbar will be centered for promoting consistency in the display of the items and avoidng interference between them.
+  -  The header and navigation bar are adapted with media queries, once viewed on a smaller device the navbar will be placed under the header and both header and navbar will be centered for promoting consistency in the display of the items and avoiding interference between them.

-  - A link to the sign up form for form is displayed close to top center, the purpose with the element is to draw attention to the link since it is standing out from the page and leading directly to link to sign up form for the users.
+  - A link to the sign-up form is displayed close to top center, the purpose with the element is to draw attention to the link since it is standing out from the page and leading directly to link to sign up form for the users.

 - Bike tour content
-  - This is where the main content is presented to the user, the section follows directly after the main page.
-The first image displayed is an overview of the Gothenburg city tour, the following content is illustrated by images from each tour section in the order following the route.
-For each image there is a short description of the different stops that are included in the tour.
-For smaller screens the content is displayed as a row the information text is followed by the image for each tour stop, by presenting the information in a row the image can be kept with a size making the image content clearly visible.
+  - In this section the main content is presented to the user, it follows directly after the main page.
+The first image displayed is an overview of the Gothenburg city tour, the following content illustrates each tour section in the order following the route.
+For each image there is a brief description of the different stops that are included in the tour.
+For smaller screens, the content is displayed as a row the information text is followed by the image for each tour stop, by presenting the information in a row the image can be kept with a size making the image content clearly visible.

   - About Us.
-This section includes a subsection for the sign up form for fixed tours.
-The first section is a description on the background of the webpage and what service is provided, after the introduction the subsection follows with the sign up form.
+This section includes a subsection for the sign-up form for fixed tours.
+The first section is a description on the background of the webpage and what service is provided, after the introduction the subsection follows with the sign-up form.
   - Fixed tour sign up form
-    - In this form the user can submit a sign up form to join the fixed tour, the form also includes a possibility to rent different bikes.
-The name and email fields are required to fill in whereas the bike field is optional, however there is set quantity between 1 to 5 bikes preventing the user to not adding large quantities by mistakes.
-Furthermore there is a link to the rent a bike in the form field allowing the user to quikly check which bikes are avialibe before sending the form.
+    - In this form the user can submit a sign-up form to join the fixed tour, the form also includes a possibility to rent different bikes.
+The name and email fields are required to fill in whereas the bike field is optional, however there is set quantity between 1 to 5 bikes preventing the user to not adding copious quantities by mistake.
+Furthermore, there is a link to the rent a bike in the form field allowing the user to quickly check which bikes are available before sending the form.
-    The submit form button is intentionally increased in size to improve accessibility for small screen users.

 - Rent a bike
-  - In this section the bikes provided by Gothenburg cycling trips are presented, a table shows the cost for renting bike and below the table each of the bikes are illustrated with a heading.
+  - This section includes the bikes provided by Gothenburg cycling trips, a table shows the cost for renting bike.
+Below the table, a paragraph is placed at the top of each bike image.
- On smaller screens the bike is changed to a row display instead in order to fit the content properly.
+ On smaller screens the bike is adapted by a media query to display a row instead to fit the content properly.

 - Contact
-  - The contact section is includling an address field but also phone and mail information, the latter is prepared with a link enabling the user to directly link to a mail improving in order to maintain accessibility.
+  - The contact section is including an address field but also phone and mail information, the latter is prepared with a link enabling the user to access a prepared mail link to improve accessibility.

-- A footer which contains social media icon links to facebook, twitter and youtube.
-Icons were used to keep the footer clean and because they are universally recognisable.
+- A footer which contains social media links to Facebook, twitter, and YouTube.
+By using icons in the footer can be kept clean and because they are universally recognisable.

 ### Future Implementations
-  - Use javascript to add a "to top" button with a solid smooth scroll functionality.
+  - Use javascript to add a "to top" button with a solid smooth scroll function.
   - Use javascript to add a confirmation pop-up window to allow the user to confirm the submitted form.
   - Create a database for the bikes in order to easliy control the number of bikes available and the repair status.